 PROJECT ORGANISING SIG TRACKS

-One word sums up the impact of major or mega projects is « transformational ».
-It could improve the quality of life of individuals, foster the growth of a national economy, develop entire cities to become more attractive places to live and visit.
-While the transformational impact of these projects can be recognized, few have been able to quantify properly the benefits in terms of economic growth and societal change or to evaluate the tangible impacts and advantages for the society.
-Few have considered new eras to understand these transformational issues and a small number of researchers have looked at more innovative approaches to improve the management and governance of these major and mega projects.
-This topic raises the importance to broaden the classical project management approaches in managing and governing major and mega projects to develop knowledge, better understand and consider their transformational impacts and benefits for the society.
+Two words sum up the impact of major projects: "transformational" and "complex".
+Major projects could improve the quality of life of individuals, foster the growth of a national economy, develop entire cities to become more attractive place to live and visit.
+While the transformational impact and complexity of these projects can be recognized, few researchers have considered new eras to understand these issues and a small number of researchers have looked at more innovative approaches to improve the management and governance of these major projects.
+This topic proposal raises the importance to understand the Bounded Manageability of Major projects.